Sasak people: History

-Little is known about Sasak history except that Lombok was placed under direct rule of the Majapahit prime Minister, patih Gajah Mada.
-Islam arrived into the area around the 15th century.
-The Sasaks converted to Islam between the late 16th century to early 17th century under the influence of Pangeran Prapen (Sunan Prapen), the son of Raden Paku (Sunan Giri) or Sunan Giri himself and the Muslim Makassarese, frequently mixing basic Islamic beliefs with Hindu-Buddhist beliefs, thus creating the Wetu Telu religion.
-Lombok was conquered by the Gelgel Balinese kingdom in the early 16th century, thus bringing a large population of Balinese to Lombok.
-The Balinese population of Lombok today is about 300,000, 10–15% of Lombok's population.
-The Balinese have also strongly influenced the Wetu Telu religion of Lombok.
+Little is known about early Sasak history except that Lombok was placed under direct rule of the Majaphait Empire by the 14th century Mahapatih Gajah Mada.
+Islam arrived into the area around the 15th century, and Sasaks converted to Islam between the late 16th century to early 17th century.
+This was done under the influence of Pangeran Prapen (Sunan Prapen), the son of Raden Paku (Sunan Giri); alternatively, this was done by Sunan Giri himself and the Muslim Makassarese, frequently mixing basic Islamic beliefs with Animist to create the Wetu Telu religion.
+Lombok was conquered by the Gelgel Balinese kingdom in the early 16th century, thus bringing a large population of Balinese people to Lombok.
+The Balinese population of Lombok today is about 300,000, or 10–15% of Lombok's population.
+The Balinese have also strongly influenced the Wetu Telu religion.